Backstage with Richard Ridge: Keegan-Michael Key Talks Sketch Comedy, Shakespeare, Steve Martin and Beyond!

 On the big screen, Key was last seen in Joe Swanberg's film Win It All, which premiered at the 2017 South by Southwest Film Festival, in advance of its April launch on Netflix.
 Before that, he starred in John Hamburg's comedy Why Him?, in which he stars alongside James Franco, Bryan Cranston, and Megan Mullally.
 He also starred in Mike Birbiglia's critically acclaimed indie Don't Think Twice, which premiered at 2016's South by Southwest and Tribeca Film Festivals, and was widely regarded as one of the best films of the year.

-Watch below as Key joins Richard Ridge for SAG-AFTRA Foundation and BroadwayWorld's Conversations Q&A series to look back at his diverse resume and explain how it brought him to his Broadway debut in Meteor Shower, which concludes its run today!
+Watch below as Key joins Richard Ridge for SAG-AFTRA Foundation and BroadwayWorld's Conversations Q&A series to look back at his diverse resume and explain how it brought him to his Broadway debut in Meteor Shower, which just concluded its Broadway run yesterday.

 Don't forget to check back for the FULL conversation in just a few days!